 Wellness tourism puts your health and well-being at the very center of your travel experience.
 Trips organized around the principle of wellness tourism should include healthy food, exercise, spa treatments, and opportunities to experience or expand your spirituality and creativity.
 You learn how to better care for yourself, physically, psychologically and spiritually.
 The most accessible form of wellness tourism in America is a trip to a destination spa, such as Canyon Ranch or Rancho la Puerta.

 Today many U.S. destination spas call themselves spa resorts or luxury wellness resorts because of the way people search the internet.
 But the total atmosphere is geared toward supporting your wellness so that you won't be tempted to overeat or overdrink after a day of fun activities.
 There's nothing inherently wrong with that, but on a wellness trip, you are choosing to go somewhere with food and activities that support your best health.
 That's the very foundation on which a wellness trip is built.

 Wellness Tourism Overseas

-Most people who enjoy a spa vacation are repeat customers because it satisfies them in a way that no other holiday does.
+Most people who enjoy a wellness spa vacation are repeat customers because it satisfies them in a way that no other holiday does.
 Now, more people are looking overseas to have wellness experiences that expand their cultural horizons.
 For instance, Ananda in the Himalayas is a destination spa in India where guests can receive authentic Ayurveda treatments, take yoga classes in the country where it originated, and light candles by the banks of the Ganges at dusk.
 The setting is spectacular -- a maharaja's former palace on 100 forested acres.

 In Thailand, Chiva-Som is a beach-front destination spa combining ancient therapies of the East with Western diagnosis techniques to enliven mind, body, and spirit.
 Personalized programs and treatments are available in detox, weight management, and stress reduction, and Thai massage is a specialty.

 Using Specialized Travel Advisors